nualagr/dargan-health-foods/README.md

 ##### Checkout Success Page Features

-The Checkout Success page provides reassurance to the user that their purchase has been processed.
+The 'Checkout Success' page provides reassurance to the user that their Order has been processed.

-- A **toast message** informs the user that an 'Order Confirmation Email' has been sent to the email address provided. and displays all their order details.
+- A **toast message** informs the user that an 'Order Confirmation Email' has been sent to the email address provided and displays all their order details.

 - A **summary of the order, delivery and billing information** is displayed on the page.

 - The **'Now check out the latest products!'** button links to the 'All New In' products page.

 <br>